nazime1/Principles-of-Software/docs/testing.md

 ## Equivalence Partitioning

-**Equivalence Partitioning** <span style="color:blue;">divides input and output domains into equivalence classes</span>.
-Equivalence partitioning is a good variety of black-box testing.  **Equivalence Classes** are <span style="color:blue;">partitions of comparable data from which test cases can be derived</span>.
+**Equivalence Partitioning** <span style="color:#0091ff;">divides input and output domains into equivalence classes</span>.
+Equivalence partitioning is a good variety of black-box testing.  **Equivalence Classes** are <span style="color:#0091ff;">partitions of comparable data from which test cases can be derived</span>.
 They usually apply to input data, and it is best to test each partition once.

 Intuitively, values from different equivalence classes will drive the program through different logical paths.
 We do not formally define equivalence classes, though we know: